Welcome to distance learning @ Jazzschule Berlin.

 In our experience, musicians who have been playing jazz for a while can complete the course in about a year.
 Beginners are welcome to extend the course up to three years.
 There is no extra cost for this.

 In the 24 units of the Basic Course Jazz Standards, you’ll already learn some of the most important jazz standards.
 The course ends with a certificate from the Jazzschule Berlin.

 For didactic reasons, we do not send out the whole course at once.
 It is very important to receive feedback from your teacher after each unit.
 This is the only way that we can guarantee your musical development.

 7. How much does it cost?

-The tuition fee for the basic improvisation course is 87 euros per month.
+The tuition fee for the Basic Course Jazz Standards is 87 euros per month.
 The course lasts for a total 24 months.
 The maximum duration of study including feedback and coaching is three years.